The views expressed by the hosts on this program are rooted in a daily relentless and unstoppable pursuit of the truth.

 What did Reagan do?

-Do you want to shut it down?
+Did he want to shut it down?

-What what what what what what's the institutional racism at USDA?
+What's the institutional racism at USDA?

-The last I knew the USDA was giving a bunch of white farmers a bunch of money not to do anything.
+The last I knew, the USDA was giving a bunch of white farmers a bunch of money not to do anything.

-Um Reagan tried to close the USDA.
+Reagan tried to close the USDA Civil Rights Division.

 The U.S. Department of Agriculture has a civil rights division?